TI-Toolkit/tokens-wiki/tokens/ref(.md

 <tt><kbd><b>2nd</b></kbd></tt>, <kbd>matrix</kbd>, `MATH`, `A:ref(`
 <hr>

-Given a matrix with at least as many columns as it has rows, the `ref(` command uses a technique called Gaussian elimination to put the matrix into row-echelon form.
+Given a matrix with at least as many columns as it has rows, the <tt>ref(</tt> command uses a technique called Gaussian elimination to put the matrix into row-echelon form.

 This means that the leftmost N columns (if the matrix has N rows) of the matrix are upper triangular - all entries below the main diagonal are zero.
 What's more, every entry on the main diagonal is either 0 or 1.